What Is a Boom Microphone? How Does It Work? (Answered)

 Shotgun microphones are a type of microphone whose polar pattern is particularly directional.
 A directional microphone picks up sound from the direction it is pointed and mostly ignores noise from any other direction.
 Because of this advantage, they are primarily used in film and TV.

-Shotgun microphones may be either dynamic or condenser, but they are virtually usually constructed with a long (8 to 24 inch) tube projecting from the front.
-This tube’s side features a number of holes or slots that serve as a phase-cancelling mechanism for sounds emanating from the rear of the microphone.
+Shotgun microphones may be either dynamic or condenser, but they are virtually usually constructed with a long (8 to 24-inch) tube projecting from the front.
+This tube’s side features a number of holes or slots that serve as a phase-canceling mechanism for sounds emanating from the rear of the microphone.

 Image of a group of people using a camera and a boom microphone.
 Source: antony trivet, pexels